Career support

 students in Leeds city centre offices

 The School of Law is committed to preparing you for a successful career; whether you decide to pursue a career in law, criminal justice or another field.
-The School and the University offer a host of opportunities for you to get involved with, from mock interviews with the Careers Centre, attending law and criminal justice careers fairs, or gaining additional experience.
-You will also have the opportunity to receive career mentoring, undertake volunteering through Leeds for Life or get in touch with our graduates for careers advice.
+The School and the University offer a host of opportunities for you to get involved with, from mock interviews with the Careers Service, attending law and criminal justice careers fairs, or gaining additional experience.
+You will also have the opportunity to receive career mentoring or undertake volunteering through the Leeds Volunteering Hub.

-Once you graduate you will still have access to the University of Leeds Careers Centre services.
+Once you graduate you will still have access to the University of Leeds Careers Service.

-For those graduates who can't visit the Careers Centre in person, but need advice, then you can ask your questions using the e-guidance service.
-Alternatively, you can contact the Careers Centre on +44 (0) 113 343 5295 or email: careerscentre@leeds.ac.uk
+For those graduates who can't visit the Careers Service in person, but need advice, then you can ask your questions using the e-guidance service.
+Alternatively, you can contact the Careers Service on +44 (0) 113 343 5295 or email: careerscentre@leeds.ac.uk

 You can also register for a graduate log in to access the exclusive MyCareer database of local, national and international job opportunities, as well as many student and graduate internship opportunities.